-No statutory benefits are provided.
+Medical benefits for dependents: No statutory benefits are provided.
 (The 1998 labor code requires employers to pay 60% of the cost of health and medical services for employees' dependents.
-Eligible dependents are the spouse and dependent children.)
+Eligible dependents include the spouse and dependent children.)

 Some maternity, child health, and welfare services are provided under Family Allowances.